 AWAC Full Facility of tonnes of CO2 equivalents.

 Scope 1 (direct GHG) emissions are those released directly by AWACs’ sites through direct use of energy sources on-site such as natural gas.
-Scope 2 or indirect emissions are those from power stations predominantly electricity that supply energy to AWAC’s sites and also associated with the generation of steam at the co-generation facilities located at the Pinjarra refinery.
+Scope 2 or indirect emissions are those from electricity generated by external energy suppliers that supply energy to AWAC’s sites and also associated with the generation of steam at the co-generation facilities located at the Pinjarra refinery.

 Emissions Calculation Methodology